rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-01-6c7a9a1075aa297f-adjustment-of-futures-and-options-contracts-on-account-of-scheme-of-arrangement-.md

 stocks:
 - HINDUNILVR
 tags:
+- contract-adjustment
+- corporate-action
 - derivatives
-- futures-and-options
-- corporate-action
+- futures-options
 - scheme-of-arrangement
-- demerger
-- contract-adjustment
-- HINDUNILVR
 title: Adjustment of Futures and Options contracts on account of Scheme of Arrangement of Hindustan Unilever Ltd
 ---